all weissenborn parts performed live with no overdubs,

 released October 14, 2014

-I spent over a year exploring this amazing instrument's capabilities and potential, experimenting with tunings, unorthodox musical styles, and various preparations on and between the strings.
+i spent over a year exploring this amazing instrument's capabilities and potential, experimenting with tunings, unorthodox musical styles, and various preparations on and between the strings.
 I approached the instrument from what was hopefully a unique creative perspective, looking for new sounds, techniques and emotional landscapes.
-This was all done to try and make this record - my first using the Weissenborn - something different, multi-faceted and engaging.
+This was all done to try and make this record something different, multi-faceted and engaging.

-Three days of actual recording ended up being spread out over almost a year because of financial considerations, conflicting schedules and my creative re-assessments, followed by almost a week of mixing [cutting down over 3 hours of material to 40 minutes!] and finally mastering at Deluxe Mastering in March of 2014.
+three days of actual recording ended up being spread out over almost a year because of financial considerations, conflicting schedules and my creative re-assessments, followed by almost a week of mixing [cutting down over 3 hours of material to 40 minutes!] and finally mastering at deluxe nastering in march of 2014.